jasoncortella/monty/README.md

 ### [2. pop](./build_list.c)
-* The opcode swap swaps the top two elements of the stack.
+* The opcode pop removes the top element of the stack.

 ### [3. swap](./build_list.c)